 - conducting assessment and rating visits

 - providing advice and guidance.

-While referred to in the law as 'authorised officers', job titles can vary depending on their role and the regulatory authority.
+While referred to in the law as 'authorised officers', job titles can vary across states and territories depending on their role and the regulatory authority.
 This table details some of the most common terms used in the states and territories to describe authorised officers.

 Compliance Officers and Assessors

 Authorised officers.
 In regional offices, they may also be referred to as an Early Childhood Manager or Early Childhood Officer.